-The Charts above show the expected future development of the present population in simplified terms.
-The Retirement System presently covers 7,358 active members.
-Eventually, 8% of the population is expected to terminate covered employment prior to retirement and forfeit eligibility for an employer provided benefit.
-Of the present population, 89% is expected to receive monthly retirement benefits either by retiring directly from active service, or by separating from service with a vested benefit, and 3% of the present population is expected to become eligible for death-in-service or disability benefits.
-Within 9 years, over half of the covered membership is expected to consist of new hires.
+The Retirement System presently covers 7,441 active members.
+Eventually, 9% of the population is expected to terminate covered employment prior to retirement and forfeit eligibility for an employer provided benefit.
+Of the present population, 88% is expected to receive monthly retirement benefits either by retiring directly from active service, or by separating from service with a vested benefit, and 3% of the present population is expected to become eligible for death-in-service or disability benefits.
+Within 10 years, over half of the covered membership is expected to consist of new hires.